-Managing fleet accounts is a two-fold approach-managing the graphics and installation and managing the company that is purchasing the wraps.
+Managing fleet accounts is a two-fold approach: managing the graphics and installation, and managing the company purchasing the wraps.
 We’re a small sign shop with a busy production schedule.
 Often the vehicle wraps that come through our shop come in in twos, threes, maybe fours.
 These wraps are often joining a much bigger fleet of vehicles that the company has.
 In our area, we don’t get calls to wrap a fleet of 20 vehicles at one time.

 I mention this because I think the majority of wrap shops are in the same boat as us.
-It could be because you’re in a smaller town or you don’t have large companies in your area that require that many vehicles to be wrapped at one time.
+It could be because you’re in a smaller town or don’t have large companies in your area requiring that many vehicles be wrapped at one time.

 Aside from managing the graphics, taking care of the customer is an integral part of this, no matter how many vehicles you’re doing at a time.

 A new account often starts with just one vehicle.
-When the customer learns that they can trust you to not only do a quality job but that your company is easy to work with, they will return with the next vehicle(s).
+When the customer learns they can trust you to not only do a quality job but that you’re easy to work with, they will return with the next vehicle(s).

-Our company is heading into its 25th year in business, and I believe that one of the areas that sets us apart from the competition is our communication with the customer.
-We’ve heard many times over the years that a customer pursued business with us because a) we actually answered the phone, b) we followed through on a quote or other item we promised and, c) we were able to answer their questions thoroughly.
+Our company has been in business for over 25 years, and I believe one area that sets us apart from the competition is our communication with the customer.
+We’ve heard many times that a customer pursued business with us because a) we actually answered the phone, b) we followed through on a quote or other item we promised, and c) we were able to answer their questions thoroughly.

-We’ve set parameters for our staff that helps to ensure we’re taking good care of the customer.
-If a customer has a vehicle-or multiple vehicles-to wrap, we have a checklist of questions that we work through with them to ensure we gather all of the necessary information in the most efficient way so that we can get them a quote.
+We’ve set parameters for our staff that help ensure we’re taking good care of the customer.
+If a customer has a vehicle, or multiple vehicles, to wrap, we have a checklist of questions that we work through with them to ensure we gather all of the necessary information in the most efficient way to get them a quote.
 We also try to get all estimates to the customer within 24 hours.
-If for some reason the quote is held up, maybe because we’re getting an estimate on materials from a supplier, we give the customer a quick call to touch base and keep them in the loop.
+If the quote is held up for some reason, we give the customer a quick call to check in and keep them in the loop.

 Whether it’s the first vehicle or the fifth vehicle, it’s important to be consistent and clear with your pricing.
 If the customer is adding vehicles to their fleet but is only wrapping a couple of vehicles at a time, you’re not able to negotiate bulk discounts with your suppliers that allow you to cut pricing to the customer.
 Although you may get a bit faster as you go during installation, generally the first vehicle will take the same amount of time to wrap as the third one.

-Not only is it great to have the trust of our customers, but repeat projects like this are great profit makers.
-Often your print files are already set up, and placement measurements have already been determined, so the printing and installation are super-efficient.
+It is great to have the trust of our customers, as repeat projects are great profit makers.
+Often your print files are already set up, and placement measurements have already been determined, so the printing and installation are efficient.